-RE: wow, magic mirrors?
+wow, magic mirrors?

-GM: yes, because the images were changing independently inside them

-RE: you can't tell me how they were made ??? :)
+yes, because the images were changing independently inside them you can't tell me how they were made ??? :)

+no

-GM: no I can't
+I can't

-RE: too bad
+too bad

-GM: only you knew this everyone was very surprised
+only you knew this everyone was very surprised

-RE: but your dream makes me hopeful for my show
+but your dream makes me hopeful for my show

-GM: I hope so

-and in the end of the show you made
+I hope so and in the end of the show you made a performance

-a performance

-RE: what did I do?? what happened?

-GM: you cleaned the gallery

-it was on the last floor of a big

-house

-RE: oh, so several floors then? ok And I cleaned it? that doesn't sound like too much fun GM: and the garbage transformed into a flame as you threw it away from a balcony
+RE what did I do?? what happened?
+GM you cleaned the gallery it was on the last floor of a big house RE oh, so several floors then? ok And I cleaned it? that doesn't sound like too much fun GM and the garbage transformed into a flame as you threw it away from a balcony RE oh, fire!
+GM yes but it was white fire sorry I can't describe it to you very well but it was really strong:)) RE it sounds really cool thank you for yeah, because I remember the feeling and the reactions of people there also were some texts and sounds but unfortunately I don't remember them so well when are planing your show?

-RE: oh, fire!

-GM: yes

-but it was white fire

-sorry I cant describe it to you very

-well but it was really strong:))
+telling me

-RE: it sounds really cool thank you for telling me I shall start constructing the mirrors soon
+I shall start constructing the mirrors

+soon